 It may be possible, after graduating from substance abuse treatment, to work out an arrangement with a sober home manager.
 It may be a good idea to call around to local sober living houses to ask if the first week or two might be lower cost or free, while looking for a job.

 Many sober living programs help residents to find work in the area.
 Finding a job is not always easy in early recovery, but with from the recovery home manager, and possibly other residents, it should be possible.

 Are there government-funded programs providing free sober living near me?

 Local, state, and federal program do exist, and are often pilot programs used to see if a treatment program will work first on a smaller scale.
 It is possible, sometimes, to find these programs by searching online for pilot programs for the specific county of interest.

 For example, a person searching Google for a pilot program in Fort Lauderdale may have better luck searching for “Broward County pilot progams offering low cost recovery homes.”
 Searching by county often works better than searching by city.

 Unfortunately, there are not many government-funded programs, and they do not advertise.
 It may be difficult finding such a program in your area.

 What is a scholarship program for outpatient treatment or sober living?

 Some for-profit addiction recovery support programs offer one or more free beds to help out people in need, until they can get back on their feet, financially.
 These spaces are often referred to as scholarship spaces or beds.

-It may be worth contacting a local rehab center or sober living facility to ask if they offer a scholarship program.
+It may be worth contacting a local rehab center or sober living home in Fort Lauderdale, to ask if they offer a scholarship program.
 Even if the spaces are filled, another local program may have space, or there may be a waiting list.